samiNCL/Face/README.md

 2- haarcascade_frontalface_default.xml

+run.sh (Bash script to facilitate runing the app)

-# 2 images creative common (cc) to be used for face and eye detection.
+Two images creative common (cc) -- to be used for face and eye detection.

+# Notes:
-# Note: WebCam is needed to track face movement.
+WebCam is needed to track face movement.
+Also, the terminal should be inside the project directory

+Main used libraries OpenCV.org and Tkinter

 I refer to these links